 How-to make a great t-shirt (Part 1)

-Welcome to the ‘How-to make a great t-shirt’ guide.
-This guide covers many of the design related questions we get asked regularly.
+It can seem a little daunting to begin with, so to lend a helping hand we have created this guide which covers many of the design related questions we get asked regularly.

 This guide (Part 1) will cover the following questions: